Manvitha-1706/Digital-Nurture-DotNetFSE/README.md

 I am **Manvitha Yeddu**, a third-year B.Tech student in **Information Technology** with a strong passion for software development and problem-solving.
 I have developed a solid foundation in **Python, HTML, CSS, JavaScript, React, and SQL** through academic coursework and hands-on projects.
 I am dedicated to continuously expanding my technical knowledge by exploring new technologies and building practical applications.

-My technical interests include **Object-Oriented Programming (OOP), SOLID Principles, Design Patterns, Data Structures and Algorithms, Database Management Systems, Advanced SQL,Entity Framework Core, Microservices Architecture, Angular, Git, CI/CD, Docker, and Generative AI Fundamentals**.
+My technical interests include **Object-Oriented Programming (OOP), Data Structures and Algorithms, Database Management Systems, Angular, Git, CI/CD, Docker, and Generative AI Fundamentals**.
 I enjoy developing scalable, maintainable, and efficient software solutions while following industry best practices and modern development methodologies.

 I am enthusiastic about learning new technologies, solving complex challenges, and collaborating with others to create impactful software.
 With strong analytical thinking, adaptability, and a continuous learning mindset, I strive to enhance both my technical and professional skills.